 Did you know?

-The pronghorn can run up to 95 km/h, making it the fastest land mammal in North America and the second-fastest in the world after the cheetah!
+The pronghorn can run at speeds of up to 92 kilometres per hour, making it the fastest land animal in North America and the second-fastest in the world after the cheetah!